 - Minimum education requirements, as detailed below.

 Minimum education requirement

-- auditing (minimum of three hours) and/or accounting information systems
+- 6 hours of auditing (minimum of three hours) and/or accounting information systems

 Minimum experience requirement

 One year of experience providing any type of service or advice involving the use of accounting, attest, compilation, management advisory, financial advisory, tax or consulting skills.

 Private practice, government, industry, not-for-profit organization, academia or public practice experience must be verified by a licensee.

 West Virginia CPAs must renew their licenses every three years.
 The cycle occurs January 1 - December 31 triennially.

 West Virginia CPA CPE requirements